For the Scripture says, “You shall not muzzle the ox when it treads out the grain.” And, “The laborer is worthy of his wages.” 1 Timothy 5:18

 Guidelines for Reproof

-1 Don’t rebuke an older man, but exhort him as a father; the younger men as brothers; 2 the elder women as mothers; the younger as sisters, in all purity.
+1 Do not rebuke an older man, but exhort him as a father, the younger men as brothers, 2 the elder women as mothers, the younger as sisters, in all purity.

-19 Don’t receive an accusation against an elder, except at the word of two or three witnesses.
+19 Do not receive an accusation against an elder, except at the word of two or three witnesses.
 20 Those who sin, reprove in the sight of all, that the rest also may be in fear.

 A Charge to Timothy

-21 I command you in the sight of God, and the Lord Jesus Christ, and the chosen angels, that you observe these things without prejudice, doing nothing by partiality.
+21 I command you in the sight of God and the Lord Jesus Christ, and the chosen angels, that you observe these things without prejudice, doing nothing by partiality.
 22 Lay hands hastily on no one.
-Don’t be a participant in other people’s sins.
+Do not be a participant in other people’s sins.
 Keep yourself pure.
-23 Be no longer a drinker of water only, but use a little wine for your stomach’s sake and your frequent infirmities.
+23 Do not restrict yourself any longer, to drinking only water, but use a little wine for your stomach’s sake and your frequent infirmities.

-24 Some men’s sins are evident, preceding them to judgment, and some also follow later.
-25 In the same way also there are good works that are obvious, and those that are otherwise can’t be hidden.
+24 Some men’s sins are evident, preceding them to judgment, and some become evident later.
+25 In the same way also there are good works that are obvious, and there are those that are not obvious, but they cannot remain hidden.